StarConKW/starconkw.github.io/README.md

 To run this locally:
 - clone this repo
 - run `bundle install` (you need ruby 2.1+ I _think_)
-- run `bundle execv jekyll serve` to view the website at localhost:4000
+- run `bundle exec jekyll serve` to view the website at localhost:4000

 ---